Highlights

 Where to Watch Pinocchio: The Series

-Yearning to watch "Pinocchio: The Series" from your couch, bed, or on your commute?
-Hunting down a streaming service to buy, rent, download, or binge the drama TV series via subscription can be confusing, so we here at Moviefone want to do right by you.
+Yearning to watch "Pinocchio: The Series" on your TV, phone, or tablet?
+Searching for a streaming service to buy, rent, download, or play the drama TV series via subscription can be tricky, so we here at Moviefone want to help you out.

-Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription platforms – along with the availability of "Pinocchio: The Series" on each platform.
-Now, before we get into all the details of how you can watch "Pinocchio: The Series" right now, here are some details about the Fuji TV show.
+We've compiled a list of streaming and cable services – including rental, purchase, and subscription choices – along with the availability of "Pinocchio: The Series" on each platform.
+Now, before we get into all the details of how you can watch "Pinocchio: The Series" right now, here are some particulars about the Fuji TV show.

 Originally premiering January 4th, 1972, "Pinocchio: The Series" stars Hiroko Maruyama, Minoru Yada, Masako Ikeda, Akira Kamiya.
-The series runs 1 season(s), and has a score of 72 (out of 100) on TMDB, which assembled reviews from 8 experienced people.
+The series runs 1 season(s), and has a score of 60 (out of 100) on TMDB, which put together reviews from 10 respected people.

-You probably already know what the show's about, but just in case...
+Curious to know what the TV series is about?
 Here’s the plot: "Mokku of the Oak Tree, also known as Mokku Woody the Oak Tree, or Saban's Adventures of Pinocchio in the United States, is a 52 episode anime series by Tatsunoko Productions first aired on Fuji Television in 1972.
 The story is based on the novel The Adventures of Pinocchio by Italian author Carlo Collodi.
 Unlike the more cheerful lighter tones of the Disney Version and Nippon Animation's version Piccolino no Bōken, this series has a distinctly sadistic darker theme and portrays the main character, Pinocchio, as suffering from constant physical and psychological abuse and freak accidents."

 "Pinocchio: The Series" is currently available to stream via subscription, rental, or purchase on .